and262144/notes-and-such/notes/chemistry/states-of-matter/solid.md

    - **Natural Occurrences**: Solids are the predominant state of matter on Earth’s crust (minerals, metals).
    - **Future Potential**: Graphene and other carbon-based materials are being explored for electronics, energy storage, and nanotechnology applications.

-   **Suggested Media Attachment**:
-   - **Image**: Uses of solids like semiconductors, construction materials, and carbon nanotubes in industry.

 ---

 ### 8. **Experimental Observations and Techniques**